sakshijain009/Just-Problems/Threads/FizzBuzz_Problem/README.md

 - 3 → fizz thread prints "Fizz"
 - 4 → number thread prints 4
 - 5 → buzz thread prints "Buzz"

+## 🛠️ What is a Semaphore in Java?

+A **Semaphore** in Java is a concurrency utility from `java.util.concurrent` that controls access to shared resources using permits.

+### 🔐 Definition:
+> A semaphore maintains a set of **permits**.
+Threads can acquire a permit before proceeding.
+If no permit is available, the thread waits until one is released.

+### 🧭 Why Use Semaphore?

+In multithreaded problems like FizzBuzz:

+- It ensures that **only the correct thread is allowed to print** for each number.
+- Prevents **race conditions** by allowing only one thread to proceed at a time based on logic.
+- Helps you simulate **conditional locks** (e.g., only `fizz` should print when `current % 3 == 0`).